MONDAY, March 29th, 2004, AT 5:00 PM, PT

 TUESDAY, March 16th, 2004, AT 8:40 PM, PT

-Injury Forces Dickenson Out Against
+Injury Forces Dickenson

 As always, many question the motives of any fighter that drops out of a fight so close to fight time, especially such a high profile bout as this one.
 Although the IKF has not uncovered any questionable actions surrounding the situation, there were some issues surrounding the confirmation of Dickenson.
 According to sources, some of those issues included Dickenson's wife questioning the fact that he would miss a day of work since he was scheduled to return home on Monday due to available flights for him.
 However the promoters were already prepared to cover any additional stay-over expenses such as hotel and meals.
 Adding to this, despite having been sent his fight contract well over a week ago, Dickenson had still not signed it and sent it back yet.
 The plane tickets for him and his trainer have already been paid for which along with missing the bout (At this time anyway) is another big loss to the promoters.
 As requested by the IKF since this is a pro bout, Dickenson will be faxing in a medical conformation report of his injury signed by an MD sometime tomorrow which is all that the IKF has requested at this time.

 Before the IKF reached Dickenson directly they (Mr. Fossum) also spoke to his trainer Charlie Sampalis.
 (Right) Sampalis said Dickenson was not sparring at his club but somewhere else when the injury occurred.
 He was unsure of when it occurred, just that Dickenson had called him to say he got injured.
 Sampalis is well known as a trainer with female boxers too such as Christina Rondeau and Missy Fiorentino.
 In 1999 he was the first ever USKBA Representative and became a USKBA Promoter in Rhode Island, USA.
-A call was also made to Dickenson's manager, Don Rodriguez (Left) however it was not returned to the IKF by press time.
+A call was also made to Dickenson's manager, Don Rodriguez (Right) however it was not returned to the IKF by press time.
 Rodriguez is the USA President of WAKO (World Association of Karate/Kickboxing Organization) and the Vice President and Co-Owner of the KRANE Karate/Kickboxing organization.